rjseymour66/MySQL/README.md

 ## Named windows

-In some cases, you may need to code a **SELECT** statemetn with two or more aggregate functions that use the same window.
+In some cases, you may need to code a **SELECT** statement with two or more aggregate functions that use the same window.
 If so, then you may want to use a **named window** so that you don't have to repeat the definition for the window for each function.

 Use a **WINDOW** clause after the **HAVING** clause and before the **ORDER BY**, when included.